xeolabs/xeoEngine-experiment/README.md

 xeoEngine
 =========

-xeoEngine is an abstract and modular WebGL-based 3D engine built on [ActorJS](https://github.com/xeolabs/actorjs) and [SceneJS](http://scenejs.org).
+xeoEngine is a WebGL-based engine built on [ActorJS](https://github.com/xeolabs/actorjs) and [SceneJS](http://scenejs.org) that lets you create and drive 3D worlds over a network.

 ## Concept